amarildolucas/resume/EN.md

 ### Pitaco, Botafogo, RJ - Brazil
 **Software Developer (iOS) - June 2014 - December 2014**

 I had an overview of the business, created and implemented any development specifications and the necessary technological aspects to keep the application functional.
 Pitaco is a soccer betting application that gives prizes every week.
 Highlighted by Info Magazine as one of the 20 most cool apps developed in Brazil.
-Worked on the team to create new experiencies as rankings, friend invitations, weekly group rankings...
+Worked on the team to create new experiences as rankings, friend invitations, weekly group rankings...

 ## KEY SKILLS AND COMPETENCIES